-These healthy pancakes are light, fluffy, and made with just 3 ingredients!
-No eggs and no refined sugar needed, they are perfect for a wholesome and filling breakfast!
+These healthy oatmeal pancakes are light, fluffy, and made with just 3 ingredients!
+No eggs and no flour needed, they are perfect for a wholesome and filling breakfast!

 - Rolled oats– Also known as old fashioned oats.
 Be sure to use certified gluten free oats, if needed.